In the Media

 The 60 staff members are involved in both fundamental research as well as in national and international commissioned research.
 With this research, the department has gained national and international recognition, as shown by the large number of international publications and awards, the appearance of different staff members as experts in the media and the presence of various section members on the typically Dutch phenomenon of 'Economists Parade'.

-The Department of Spatial Economics at VU University Amsterdam is a world player in the domains of Spatial, Transport and Environmental Economics.
-REPEC ranks the Department in the top 5% of the world in the following domains: Transport Economics, Tourism Economics, Economic Geography, Environmental Economics, Energy Economics, and Urban and Real Estate economics.
+The Department of Spatial Economics at Vrije Universiteit Amsterdam is a world player in the domains of Spatial, Transport and Environmental Economics.
+RePEc ranks the Department in the top 5% of the world in the following domains: Transport Economics, Tourism Economics, Economic Geography, Environmental Economics, Energy Economics, and Urban and Real Estate economics.

 No less than 8 professors from the Department are ranked by REPEC in the top 5% of Economics authors of the world, namely Raymond Florax, Henri de Groot, Peter Nijkamp, Rick van der Ploeg, Piet Rietveld (†), Richard Tol, Erik Verhoef and Cees Withagen.